 Mazda bt50 on fraser island

-Exploring Fraser Island in the 2022 Mazda BT50
+Exploring K’gari in the 2022 Mazda BT50

 There are a few ‘must-visit’ destinations for four-wheel drivers in Australia.
 The Kimberley, Cape York, Birdsville, and Fraser Island top that list, but planning a trip there, let alone choosing the right vehicle, can seem overwhelming, if not prohibitive.
-And while it’s true that there is some basic survival equipment we always recommend taking anywhere remote, the most important tool is your vehicle.
+And while it’s true that there’s some basic survival equipment we always recommend taking anywhere remote, the most important tool is your vehicle.

 We had the chance to tag along for a tour of Fraser Island with Mazda, giving us a chance to finally visit the largest sand island in the world while exploring it in the range-topping Mazda BT-50 Thunder.
 Is Fraser Island truly what adventure touring dreams are made of?
 Check out our trip below and find out!

-Related: 2022 Ram 1500 TRX Review: More Fun Than a Supercar?
+RELATED: 2022 Ram 1500 TRX Review: More Fun Than a Supercar?

 Arriving at fraser island

-Image: We took the scenic route to Fraser Island | Mazda Australia
+We took the scenic route to Fraser Island | Image: Mazda Australia

-Day 1 – Arriving at Fraser Island (K’gari)
+Day 1 – Arriving at K’gari

 Here’s what we drove during our time on Fraser Island, including where we stayed.